-- (1) Stop the construction activities in the area of chance find temporarily. - (2)Secure the site to prevent any damage or loss of removable objects.
-In cases of removable antiquities or sensitive remains, a night guard shall be arranged until the responsible local authorities i.e. Village Tract Administrative Office or the Department of Archaeology and National Museum take over. - (3) Notify the relevant CFs/TFs who in turn will inform township DRD and the relevant Village Tract Administrative Office immediately.
-Township DRD will inform regional/state DRD and union DRD. - (4) If notification if received under item (3), the Village Tract Administrator shall keep the said chance find as necessary and shall forward the information and notify the relevant Township Administrative Office immediately. - (5)The relevant township administrator shall promptly carry out the necessities and inform the Department of Archaeology and National Museum immediately from the date on which the information is received. - (6) The Department of Archaeology and National Museum would be in charge of evaluation /inspection of the significance or importance of the chance finds and advise on appropriate subsequent procedures. - (7) The Department of Archaeology and National Museumwill communicate in writing to the township DRD of findings/ Chance Find report. - (8) If the Department of Archaeology and National Museum determines that Chance Find is a non-cultural heritage chance Find, the relevant person will resume construction process. - (8)If the Archaeological Department determines Chance Find is an isolated Chance Find, The Department of Archaeology and National Museum would provide technical supports/advice on chance find treatment chance find. with related expenditure o n the treatment provided l by the entity report the
+- (1) Stop the construction activities in the area of chance find temporarily. - (2) Secure the site to prevent any damage or loss of removable objects.
+In cases of removable antiquities or sensitive remains, a night guard shall be arranged until the responsible local authorities i.e. Village Tract Administrative Office or the Department of Archaeology and National Museum and library take over. - (3) Notify the relevant CFs/TFs who in turn will inform township DRD and the relevant Village Tract Administrative Office immediately and within 3 days.
+Township DRD will inform regional/state DRD and union DRD. - (4) If notification if received under item (3), the Village Tract Administrator shall keep the said chance find as necessary and shall forward the information and notify the relevant Township Administrative Office within 14 days. - (5) The relevant township administrator shall promptly carry out the necessities and inform the Department of Archaeology, National Museum and Library within 7 days from the date on which the information is received. - (6) The Department of Archaeology, National Museum and Library would be in charge of evaluation /inspection of the significance or importance of the chance finds and advise on appropriate subsequent procedures. - (7) The Department of Archaeology, National Museum and Library will communicate in writing to the township DRD of findings/ Chance Find report. - (8) If the Department of Archaeology, National Museum and Library determines that Chance Find is a non-cultural heritage chance Find, the relevant person will resume construction process. - (8) If the Archaeological Department determines Chance Find is an isolated Chance Find, The Department of Archaeology, National Museum and Library would provide technical supports/advice on chance find treatment with related expenditure on the treatment provide the entity report the chance find. d by

-Annex 5: Environmental Management Plan
+Annex 5: ENVIRONMENTAL MANAGEMENT PLAN